-Join Press for Practice and The Showroom for the launch of Ima-Abasi Okon's new artist book, ^^^^^^^^^^^^^^^^^^^^^^^^^ (pronounced: Circumflex, Circumflex, Circumflex, Circumflex, Circumflex, Circumflex, Circumflex, Circumflex, Circumflex, Circumflex, Circumflex, Circumflex, Circumflex, Circumflex, Circumflex, Circumflex, Circumflex, Circumflex, Circumflex, Circumflex, Circumflex, Circumflex, Circumflex, Circumflex, Circumflex), and a conversation between Karen Salt and Taylor Le Melle.
+On 16 July 2019 The Showroom hosted the launch of Ima-Abasi Okon's artist book, ^^^^^^^^^^^^^^^^^^^^^^^^^ (pronounced: Circumflex, Circumflex, Circumflex, Circumflex, Circumflex, Circumflex, Circumflex, Circumflex, Circumflex, Circumflex, Circumflex, Circumflex, Circumflex, Circumflex, Circumflex, Circumflex, Circumflex, Circumflex, Circumflex, Circumflex, Circumflex, Circumflex, Circumflex, Circumflex, Circumflex), with a conversation between Karen Salt and Taylor Le Melle.

 ^^^^^^^^^^^^^^^^^^^^^^^^^ completes the eponymous sculptural installation initiated by Ima-Abasi Okon in March 2018 as part of the group exhibition there's something in the conversation that is more interesting than the finality of (a title), which took place at The Showroom from 28 March – 5 May 2018.

 The publication features commissioned texts from Sampada Aranke, Ashon Crawley, Elizabeth Graham, Tara Langford and Karen Salt who have responded to the diacritic with their own speculative endeavours that could be framed through the lens of a circumflex (^).
-Karen Salt will also read an excerpt from her text, ‘Living and practicing radical movement within a limited world’.
-A copy of this can be downloaded in advance here.
+During the launch Karen Salt read an excerpt from her contribution to the book, ‘Living and practicing radical movement within a limited world’.
+A copy of the text can be downloaded here.

 Taylor Le Melle is a curator and a writer.